^

 Pneumococcus.
 Staphylococcus aureus

-Periodontal disease, caries Anaerobic bacteria
+Periodontal diseases, caries Anaerobic bacteria

 Increased risk of aspiration (strokes, neurological diseases, impaired consciousness, etc.)